 Taylor Swift’s story is a quintessential “American Dream” stuff — an amazing rise to fame and fortune in a very short space of time, owed, it appears, to hard work, talent, and yes, luck.
 But the kid has had a lot going for her, including two indulging parents that helped make it all happen, though with a measure of leavening.
 Her mom counseled, for example, according to Taylor, to always to have “high hopes but low expectations.”
 And Taylor herself appears to have her feet on the ground, as she told The Reading Eagle in 2008: “… I continue to walk around with the mentality that I’m not really a big deal because as fast as it came, it can go.”
 Taylor’s late teen /early young lady good looks haven’t hurt her rise either.
 But these came largely after the initiative; after the middle school rejection; and after she discovered the “inside thing” looking for an outlet.
 Taylor Swift has talent, good instincts, intelligence, and grit.
 She’ll need all of that and more in the months and years ahead as she continues her journey through the music world and beyond.
 Certainly in the near term, with six months of touring — and no doubt, a lot more of that ahead — her youthful exuberance and faith in her fans will be tested.
 The hard experience of the road, constant performing, and media attention can both wither and inspire, as any artist who’s been there will likely tell her.
 Hopefully for Taylor Swift, the days ahead will teach her well, bringing experience that only adds to her creative reservoir, along with a measured maturity that does not crush her spirit.

 For other music-related stories at this website please see the Annals of Music category page.
+Additionally, the topics page, “Noteworthy Ladies,” includes 36 stories on women who have made their mark in entertainment and various other fields.
 Thanks for visiting – and please consider supporting this website.
 Thank you. - Jack Doyle

 Date Posted: 12 May 2009